Creating a Document Template

 - Enter a name and select a document type.

 Note: Currently, you can only create conditional and unconditional lien waivers.
+Lien waiver creation for Lien Waiver Only Sub-Tiers (LW Subs) is not supported.

 - Select the Organization Type to determine if General Contractors or Subcontractors will use this document.

-- Optional.
-Choose a Page Type.
+- Choose a Page Type.

 The application defaults to selecting the Letter (8.5 x 11) option, but you can choose to change the Page Type to A4 (8.3 x 11.7 in) or Legal (8.5 x 14 in).

-- Optional.
-Use the drop-down menus to change the page margins of your document template.
+- (Optional) Use the drop-down menus to change the page margins of your document template.

 - Click Update.